 - The saturated fats and cholesterol in eggs tend to be very healthy.
 (It’s important to know that dietary cholesterol, such as that found in eggs, is not associated with higher blood levels of cholesterol.)
 For extra benefits, try mixing up what kind of eggs you eat: Duck eggs and Quail eggs each have their own beneficial nutrient profiles.

-- Dairy fat is a mixed bag – first, because dairy sources can contain both sugar (lactose) and protein (casein) that provoke an inflammatory response in many (but not all) people; and secondarily, because the particular compounds in dairy fat can lead to higher LDL cholesterol in some people.
+- Dairy fat is a mixed bag – first, because dairy sources can contain both milk sugar (lactose) and milk protein (casein) that provoke inflammation in many people; and secondarily, because the particular compounds in dairy fat can lead to higher LDL cholesterol in some people.

 Industrial “vegetable oils”: There are some foods, like avocado and olive, where oil is highly available.
 Humans have been pressing olives for oil for millenia, and olive oil is an excellent source of certain monounsaturated fats.
 Nuts are also great sources.
 But there are other oils commonly used today that can only be produced by modern industrial presses; these include Canola, corn oil, soybean oil, and cottonseed oil.
 These oils are “unnatural” for us, in the sense that we haven’t evolved to consume them, and are particularly associated with inflammation.